liqotech/liqo/README.md

 ### Pre-requirements

-You have to label one node of your cluster as the gateay node.
+You have to label one node of your cluster as the gateway node.
 This will be used as the gateway for the inter-cluster traffic.

 ```bash
 kubectl label no __your__gateway__node liqonet.liqo.io/gateway=true